-Self-reporting of shad bycatch will continue to be encouraged by D&S IFCA, primarily by circulating information on bycatch reporting (including the leaflet, shown in Annex 1, and the bycatch reporting form in Annex 2) when sending permits and permit information to new permit holders and fishers who are renewing their permits.
+Self-reporting of shad bycatch has continued to be encouraged by D&S IFCA, primarily by circulating information on bycatch reporting (including the leaflet, shown in Annex 1, and the bycatch reporting form in Annex 2) when sending permits and permit information to new permit holders and fishers who are renewing their permits.
+No shad bycatch events have been reported since the inception of the scheme.